 Blogging allows you to express yourself in a creative way.
 Being able to put into words describing what you have learned and how you feel and in turn using that to help other people gain more insight or inspire other people is very rewarding.
 When you are able to create something that changes people, it gives you meaning to your work.

 Blogging gives you clarity to your work

-So, should you blog?
-I think yes!
-There’s just so many benefits to blogging that even if you don’t blog, you should share your work consistently on a social media platform.
+I say yes!
+There’s just so many benefits to blogging that even if you don’t blog, you should share your work consistently on social media platforms.